 Health Impact Assessment (HIA)

-The following are external websites listed in alphabetical order that provide useful information and resource about HIAs.
+The following are external websites that provide useful information and resources about HIAs.

 DFH bridges the gap between the emerging research base on community design and healthy living and local government planning.
 One of its four primary avenues is to provide evidence-based tools for conducting HIAs.